mumbleskates/bilrost/README.md

 #### Encoders

-`bilrost` message fields and oneof variants can be annotated with an "encoder" attribute that specifies which encoder is responsible for encoding and decoding that field's value. `bilrost` provides several standard encoders which can be used and composed to choose how the field is represented.
+`bilrost` message fields and oneof variants can be annotated with an "encoding" attribute that specifies which encoding type is used when encoding and decoding that field's value. `bilrost` provides several standard encodings which can be used and composed to choose how the field is represented.

 ```rust,